-Deploy associations for a custom resource provider using Azure Policy
+Deploy associations for a managed application using Azure Policy

-Azure policies can be used to deploy associations to associate resources to a custom resource provider.
+Azure policies can be used to deploy associations to associate resources to a managed application.
 In this article, we describe a built-in policy that deploys associations and how you can use that policy.

 Built-in policy to deploy associations

-Deploy associations for a custom resource provider is a built-in policy that can be used to deploy association to associate a resource to a custom resource provider.
+Deploy associations for a managed application is a built-in policy that associates a resource type to a managed application.
+The policy deployment doesn't support nested resource types.
 The policy accepts three parameters:

-- Custom resource provider ID - This ID is the resource ID of the custom resource provider to which the resources need to be associated.
+- Managed application ID - This ID is the resource ID of the managed application to which the resources need to be associated.

-- Resource types to associate - These resource types are the list of resource types to be associated to the custom resource provider.
-You can associate multiple resource types to a custom resource provider using the same policy.
+- Resource types to associate - These resource types are the list of resource types to be associated to the managed application.
+You can associate multiple resource types to a managed application using the same policy.

 How to use the deploy associations built-in policy

-If the custom resource provider needs permissions to the scope of the policy to perform an action, the policy deployment of association resource wouldn't work without granting the permissions.
+If the managed application needs permissions to the subscription to perform an action, the policy deployment of association resource wouldn't work without granting the permissions.

-To use the built-in policy, create a policy assignment and assign the Deploy associations for a custom resource provider policy.
-The policy will then identify non-compliant resources and deploy association for those resources.
+To use the built-in policy, create a policy assignment and assign the Deploy associations for a managed application policy.
+Once the policy has been assigned successfully, the policy will identify non-compliant resources and deploy association for those resources.

 If you have questions about Azure Custom Resource Providers development, try asking them on Stack Overflow.
 A similar question might have already been answered, so check first before posting.
-Add the tag
+Use the tag

-In this article, you learnt about using built-in policy to deploy associations.
+In this article, you learned about using built-in policy to deploy associations.
 See these articles to learn more:

 - Tutorial: Create custom actions and resources in Azure

-- Quickstart: Create Azure Custom Resource Provider and deploy custom resources
+- Quickstart: Create a custom resource provider and deploy custom resources

 - How to: Adding custom actions to an Azure REST API